 - You must complete the Atlantic University Scholarship Application, which includes an essay.
 Students applying for a scholarship should express their need for receipt of scholarship assistance to supplement tuition during extenuating circumstances.
 Students should also address plans for completing their degree.

 - You cannot have previously received an Atlantic University scholarship more than twice.

 Applications will be reviewed by the Scholarship Application Committee.
-Scholarship recipients will be awarded half the tuition of one course, based on their tuition rate.
+Scholarship recipients will be awarded half the tuition for one semester, not including nonrefundable fees.
 Apply here.

 - Active Duty/Reserve

 Military Students can receive a scholarship in the form of a 20% reduction in tuition per academic credit ($216 reduction per academic course).
 Noncredit courses are reduced $150 each; after scholarship reduction, each noncredit course is $600.
 To receive this scholarship, the active duty or reserve service member, veteran, or spouse/dependent of active duty or reserve service member must complete an Atlantic University Military Scholarship application, submit an essay, and show proof of service by supplying the university with supporting documents.